Winona

 Etymology

 The name Winona is of Indigenous American origin, specifically Dakota or Lakota Sioux.
-It means “firstborn daughter” and is derived from the Dakota descriptive term Winúŋna.
+It means “firstborn daughter” & is derived from the Dakota descriptive term Winúŋna.
 According to folklore, the name was given to a daughter of a Dakota chief, who chose to jump from a cliff rather than marry a man she did not love.

-The name Winona has gained popularity in recent years, thanks in part to famous actresses like Winona Ryder and country singer Wynonna Judd.
+The name Winona has gained popularity in recent years, thanks in part to famous actresses like Winona Ryder & country singer Wynonna Judd.
 In 2022, it entered the top 1000 baby names in the US for the first time since 1957, ranking at #980.

 Here are some additional facts about the name Winona: